 The freshest sushi in the world.

 The unforgettable ride in a fancy Shinkansen that is never late.

 The beautiful old Buddhist and Shinto temples and the ultramodern electronics stores.

-The incredible food that is a masterpiece of art.
+The incredible food is a masterpiece of art.

 The luxurious stay in a traditional Japanese inn with outdoor hot springs.

-The majestic Fuji, visible even from the center of the twenty million metropolis of Tokyo.
+The majestic Fuji, visible even from the centre of the twenty million metropolis of Tokyo.

 Sounds tempting?
 Then why not pack your kimono, practice the arigato gozaimasu with a friendly smile and get ready to explore this fascinating country.
 Our 10 day Japan itinerary is right here to help you plan all you need.